To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Conceptual Background and Related Literature

 \subsection{LLMs for Text Annotation}

-Given that LLMs are trained on vast volumes of human-generated text, researchers have explored their capacity to replicate or augment human judgment across various domains.
-Early studies document that LLMs, such as GPT-3.5, could replace human coders for psychological construct detection \citep{rathje_gpt_2024}, policy interpretation \citep{leek_introducing_2024}, or act as experimental subjects or agents \citep{doshi_generative_2024, xie_can_2024, yeykelis_using_2025}.
+Given that LLMs are trained on vast volumes of human-generated text, researchers have explored their capacity to replicate or match human judgment across various domains (e.g., \citealt{chen_large_2024, goli_frontiers_2024, ye_lola_2024}).
+Early studies document that LLMs could replace human coders for psychological construct detection \citep{rathje_gpt_2024} or policy interpretation \citep{leek_introducing_2024}, or act as experimental subjects \citep{doshi_generative_2024, xie_can_2024}.

-For text annotation specifically, where the objective is not to mimic human cognition but to produce consistent labels for clearly specified tasks, LLMs have shown strong promise \citep{tan_large_2024}. \citet{gilardi_chatgpt_2023} found zero-shot ChatGPT labeling achieved higher accuracy in political science classification tasks than crowdsourced workers. \citet{mousavi_lexicons_2024} demonstrated that GPT-4 equals or surpasses traditional lexicon-based, supervised learning, and embedding approaches in psychometric text analysis.
-These findings suggest LLMs can serve as cost-effective alternatives to human annotation under certain conditions.
+For text annotation specifically, where the objective is to produce consistent labels for clearly specified tasks rather than to mimic human cognition, LLMs have demonstrated strong potential \citep{tan_large_2024}.
+For instance, \citet{gilardi_chatgpt_2023} found that zero-shot ChatGPT labeling achieved higher accuracy in political science classification tasks than crowd workers. \citet{mousavi_lexicons_2024} demonstrated that GPT-4 matched or surpassed traditional lexicon-based, supervised learning, and embedding approaches in psychometric text analysis.

-Several frameworks have emerged to guide LLM annotation pipeline. \citet{pangakis_automated_2023} propose validation protocols against human labels and model selection procedures. \citet{tornberg_best_2024} offer general implementation guidelines focusing on prompt engineering and evaluation metrics. \citet{de_kok_chatgpt_2025} present structured approaches to ChatGPT deployment for annotation tasks.
-However, a crucial gap in the literature is the lack of systematic attention to multiple aspects of LLM annotation (prescriptive annotation guidelines, baseline creation, meta prompt optimization, and rigorous model selection), each of which can introduce measurement error.
-As highlighted in Table~\ref{tab:lit_comparison}, prior work seldom considers all four aspects together or targets error reduction across them. {\OneAndAHalfSpacedXI